Aldaviva/DarkNet/Readme.md

 A good place to call this is in the window's constructor **after the call to `InitializeComponent`**, or in an event handler for the window's **`SourceInitialized`** event.

-If you call it too late (such as after the window is shown), the calls will have no effect on Windows.
+If you call it too late (such as after the window is shown), the calls will have no effect.

 ```cs
 // MainWindow.xaml.cs